 Likewise, the area you live in can also dictate what you’ll pay.
 It can cost more to remove boulders in a rural area since the removal company will use more gas and have more wear and tear on their trucks getting into and out of remote places.

-Keep in mind that when you sign a contract with an excavator company, you’ll likely be billed a minimum amount of guaranteed service hours (usually eight hours a day).
-For this reason, you’ll probably spend between $950 and $1,200 to hire an excavation company near you to do the job.
+Keep in mind that when you sign a contract with an excavator company, you’ll likely be billed a minimum amount of guaranteed service hours (normally eight hours a day).
+For this reason, you’ll probably spend between $950 and $1,200 to hire an excavation company near you to do the job if your pros need to make use of heavy machinery.

 Not all boulders are giant monoliths.
 For smaller rocks, consider the cost of materials and time needed to determine if DIY removal is possible.
-If you can remove the boulder yourself, it costs around $250 to DIY remove a boulder, but if your project is large enough for you to need an excavator and a dumpster, tack on another $700 for a total of $950.
+If you can remove the boulder yourself, you’ll pay $100 per ton (2,000 lbs) in dumping fees, but if your project is large enough for you to need an excavator and a dumpster, tack on another $700 for the equipment rental.

-Once your boulder has been removed, you’ll be left with a hole in your yard.
-With smaller boulders, you can fill the space with topsoil and grass seed.
-Removing a larger boulder may require regrading your yard to ensure the proper slope for drainage.
+Once your professionals remove those unwanted boulders, you’ll be left with a hole in your yard.
+With smaller boulders, you can fill the space with topsoil and grass seed, but removing a larger boulder may require regrading your yard to remove trip hazards and ensure the proper slope for drainage.

 If you’re removing a boulder to make room for outdoor features like a patio, walkway, or outdoor kitchen, you’ll need to hire a hardscaping contractor and add the cost of hardscaping to your budget.